 The Bonneville Metropolitan Planning Organization (BMPO) has projected an estimated growth rate of 1.88% annually from 2014 to 2040 for the metropolitan area in its 2040 Long Range Transportation Plan.
 The U.S. Census Bureau estimates the 2016 population of Ammon at 15,252 (Table 8).
-If this population is projected to 2040 using the BMPO estimated growth rate of 1.88%, the 2040 population of Ammon is projected to be 24,297.
+According to the U.S. Census Bureau, the population of Ammon was 17,694 in 2020.
+If this population is projected to 2040 using the BMPO estimated growth rate of 1.88%, the 2040 population of Ammon is projected to be 25,680.
 If the densities of Ammon do not increase beyond their 2016 densities, the amount of land required to hold the 2040 population and businesses ranges from approximately 3,900 acres to 4,700 acres.
 Today Ammon contains 4,831 acres, of which almost one-half is vacant.
 Although it appears as if the future growth until 2040 may be accommodated within the present boundaries of the city, not all of this vacant land may be easily or economically developed.
 Therefore, it is likely future annexations may be required to ensure both public and private investments are made in locations where private investments and public costs, including maintenance, are economically sound.